Hong Kong SAR, China flag Hong Kong SAR, China: Economic and Political Overview

 Legislative Power

-The unicameral legislative power is conferred to a Legislative Council.
+The unicameral legislative power is conferred to a Legislative Council (LegCo).
 The Legislative Council is composed of 90 members elected for 4 years, with 20 Members returned by geographical constituencies through direct elections, 40 by election committee and 30 by functional constituencies.
 The President of the Legislative Council is elected by and from among Members of the Legislative Council.

 Indicator of Freedom of the Press